-The average grade is .75% and will be uphill on your return trip.
+The average grade is .75%, with a short section 2.2% grade and will be uphill on your return trip.
 Two guides will accompany you throughout your journey.
 If you require it your guide will provide a pedal assist.
 If you feel you may need it, all you need to do is ask.
 You will still get a genuine Railrider experience as you will continue to pedal.
 Our pedal assist will take the edge off and make pedaling more comfortable.
 The ride is not difficult but can be more challenging on the return trip for some guests.
-However most don’t need it if they follow the guidelines we provide as far as coasting down to Shelton to save your energy and setting a gentle comfortable pace for your return journey.
+However most don’t need it if they follow the guidelines we provide as far as coasting down toward Shelton to save your energy and setting a gentle comfortable pace for your return journey.

 What’s Shelton have to offer?

 Shelton has all sorts of services; adventure, shopping, food, drink, public restrooms, parks, motels, and more.